Advertiser Disclosure

 Business class passengers flying Cathay Pacific’s Airbus A350s will soon get access to free in-flight Wi-Fi.
 Image Credit: Daniel Ross

-An example could be purchasing a one-way ticket in Japan Airlines (JAL) business class between the U.S. and Tokyo for 75,000 Alaska miles, plus $19 in taxes and fees.
+For example, you can book a one-way ticket in Japan Airlines (JAL) business class from Tokyo-Narita (NRT) to San Francisco (SFO) for 75,000 Alaska miles, plus just under $57 in taxes and fees.

-To purchase the 75,000 Alaska Mileage Plan miles needed, the cost would be around $1,390 during this promotion.
+To purchase the 75,000 Alaska Mileage Plan miles required, you’d pay roughly $1,390 during this promotion.
 This is a sizable sum, for sure.
-But when you consider that the cash cost of this ticket is usually $3,000 to $4,000, paying ~$1,390 to fly in one of the world’s nicest business-class cabins is certainly a bargain.
+But when you consider that the cash cost of this ticket is usually $3,000 to $4,000, paying ~$1,390 to fly in one of the world’s nicest business class cabins is undoubtedly a bargain.

-Unfortunately, this costs more than a recent promotion to buy Hawaiian Airlines miles for just 1.27 cents each, which you could transfer into your Alaska Airlines account.
-That promotion has ended, though, but it’s worth considering the context for this promotion to decide if it’s a good deal.
+Unfortunately, buying miles with this promotion costs more than a recent promotion to buy Hawaiian Airlines miles for just 1.27 cents each, which you could then transfer into your Alaska Airlines account.
+That promo has since ended, but it’s worth remembering the context if you’re weighing whether or not to take advantage of a given offer.

 Hot Tip: